plone/documentation/docs/contributing/core/index.md

 Only a few packages are in {file}`src/` by default.

-Next edit file {file}`mxcheckouts.ini`, and add the name of the package that you want to develop.
+Next, edit the file {file}`mxcheckouts.ini` at the root of your checkout, adding the name of the package that you want to develop as a new section.
-For example `plone.app.multilingual`:
+The following example adds `plone.app.multilingual`.

 ```ini
 [plone.app.multilingual]
 use = true
 ```

-You can now check out the package and start your instance with the checked out package:
+You can now check out the package and start your instance with the checked out package using the following commands.

 ```shell
 make sources-dirty